wlenig/wlenig.github.io/data/blog/focus-monitor.md

 Earlier this week, my Windows 11 install began to exhibit a strange behavior: at random intervals, focus was being taken away from the application I was using.
 Keyboard pressed and mouse clicks would get sent to the desktop, and <kbd>Alt</kbd>+<kbd>Tab</kbd>bing would not return focus anywhere.
 In these moments, even Explorer was non-responsive.
 Interestingly, I found locking (<kbd>Win</kbd>+<kbd>L</kbd>) and unlocking the desktop would restore focus and make things interactable once again.

-Some quick googling led me to Reddit threads of others experiencing the same issue, alleging it to be a Windows 11 bug.
-Some further googling, and I founder someone had made a tool to debug such an issue!
+Some quick googling led me to Reddit threads of others experiencing the same issue, alleging Windows 11 to be at fault.
+Digging further, I found that someone had made a tool to debug such an issue!
 Upon reviewing the code, though, I was dissapointed find it worked by continously polling `GetForegroundWindow`, a method which is both resource-intensive and possibly error-prone, as multiple focus changes that occur faster than the polling interval, for example, can not be reliably detected.
-Well, that's an enough of an excuse to open MSDN and make my own!
+Well, that's an enough of an excuse to crack open MSDN and make my own!

+> MSDN, or the Microsoft Developer Network, was renamed all the way back in 2016 to Microsoft Docs, and again in 2022 to Microsoft Learn.
+In my heart, though, it will always be MSDN.

 Before beginning, it is helpful to outline the two goals of this project:
 1. To log whenever a focus change occurs, including information about which application is gaining focus